ibm-cloud-docs/vpc/vsi_is_connecting_console.md

 {:shortdesc}

 It applies to situations where a boot failure or kernel crash occurred, especially when you use a custom image.
 When these situations happen, you can use the console service to examine the issue.

-This feature has become generally available in the Dallas, Frankfurt, London, Osaka, and Washington DC regions.
-It will be available in the other regions soon.
-{:note}

 For instances that were created before 2/13/2021, you must stop and re-start (not reboot) the instance before a console can be opened.
 Opening consoles for instances created after this time doesn't require the above operation.
 {:important}